NateRickard/Azure.Android/README.md

 ```

 `onCallback()` is found in the `com.microsoft.azureandroid.data.util` package, and will in essence 'inject' the return statement for you and remove the need to end your callback with a returned `Unit.INSTANCE`.

+[See here](https://github.com/NateRickard/cosmos_db_example) for a complete example using this library from Java.